Anne-Marie Kermarrec

 Anne-Marie Kermarrec (born 1970) is a French computer scientist.
-She is Professor at EPFL (École Polytechnique Fédérale de Lausanne), where she heads the Scalable Computing Systems Laboratory at the School of Computer and Communication Sciences.
+She is a professor at EPFL, Switzerland, where she heads the Scalable Computing Systems Laboratory in the School of Computer and Communication Sciences.
 Her research concerns distributed computing, epidemic algorithms, peer-to-peer networks, and systematic support for machine learning.

-Previously she was director of research at INRIA in Rennes.
+Previously, she was director of research at Inria in Rennes.
 In 2015, she founded Mediego, a startup company that provides systems for real-time online content personalization.